TymurTsvietkov/cinema-app/README.md

 - Apache Maven v3.8
 - Apache tomcat v9
 - MySQL v8
+- Spring Core 5.2.2
+- Spring MVC 5.2.2
+- Spring Security 5.2.2
 - Hibernate v5

 ### How to install and configure

-1. Install environment to run Java code;
-2. Install MySQL
-3. Clone this project
+1. Clone this project
+2. Install and configure MySQL and Apache Tomcat
-4. Set-up DB's parameters in hibernate.cfg.xml
+3. Setup DB parameters in resources/db.properties
-5. Run main() method to see how the app works.
+4. To inject default roles send GET request to http://localhost:8080/inject
+5. Now you can log in as an admin with the following credentials: (email: admin@i.ua, password: admin123)